ARKlab/Artesian.SDK/README.md

 | 2025-01-14 |        |        |        |        |
 | 2025-01-15 |        |        |        |        |

+[Go to VersionedTimeSeries]#versioned-time-series

 **Auction**
 *Merge* and *Replace* are equivalent the payload effectively replaces the existing data.

+[Go to AuctionTimeSeries]#auction-time-series

 **MarketAssessment**
 *Merge* payload replaces the existing products data and the other products for the datetime are left untouched.
 *Replace* any existing products for the datetime are erased and the new product in the payload is written.

+[Go to MarketAsseeementTimeSeries]#market-assessment-time-series

 **BidAsk**
 *Merge* payload replaces the existing products data and the other products for the datetime are left untouched.
 *Replace* any existing products for the datetime are erased and the new product in the payload is written.

+[Go to BidAskTimeSeries]#bidask-time-series

 ## Links